laylaabokaf/ass1_fullStack_Submi/README.md

 2.send data to mangoos collection , view the data at the website , Required metadata: user, date uploaded, id of post (sqlite), link to video (cloudinary). => Done

 toDo:
-add remove button to create data when removing post send a remove req to mangoos , add the apelety yo remove video or pubish
+add remove button to create data , Done when removing post send a remove req to mangoos , add the abillety to remove video or pubish , set p ip